Mount Lassen as seen from the south side near the visitors center.

 Mount Lassen

-The answer to this is that Mount Lassen is the southernmost volcano in the Cascadia Tectonic Plate subduction zone.
+The answer is that Mount Lassen is the southernmost volcano in the Cascadia Tectonic Plate subduction zone.
 The California coastal range and the Sierra Nevada mountain are all remnants of the same subduction zone.
-The difference is that south of Mount Lassen, California is gradually sliding south along the San Andreas Fault.
-Mount Lassen and the rest of the Cascades are being pushed eastward, inland by the Juan de Fuca plate.
+The difference is that south of Mount Lassen, California, it is gradually sliding south along the San Andreas Fault.
+Mount Lassen and the rest of the Cascades are being pushed eastward inland by the Juan de Fuca plate.
 South of Mount Lassen, California has slipped to the south and is no longer being pushed eastward.

 View inside Lassen National Park.